AhmetZamanis/KaggleStoreSales/ReportPart1.md

   and RMSLE are measures of absolute error.

-  - For example, an absolute error of 2 translates to 2% MAPE if the actual value is 100, but it translates to 0.2% MAPE if the actual value is 1000.
+  - For example, an absolute error of 2 translates to 2% MAPE if the true value is 100, but it translates to 0.2% MAPE if the true value is 1000.

-  - In both cases, the absolute error is the same, but we may argue it’s more “costly” for the former case.
+  - In both cases, the absolute error is the same, but we may argue an absolute error of 2 is more “costly” for the former case.

-- RMSLE stands for root mean squared log error.
+- In either case, RMSLE is likely the more important metric among these three.
 Log errors penalize underpredictions more strongly than overpredictions, which could be good for assessing sales predictions, as unfulfilled demand is likely more costly than overstocking.
-The competition is scored on RMSLE.
+The competition is also scored on RMSLE.

 Let’s plot the predictions of our models and compare them visually with the actual values.